Milton Leathers

-Leonidus Milton "Red" Leathers, Jr. (December 16, 1908 – March 3, 2000) was a college football player.
+Leonidus Milton "Red" Leathers, Jr. (December 16, 1908 – March 3, 2000) was an American college football player.

 Early years

 L. Milton Leathers was born to Leonidus Milton Leathers, Sr. and Lottie Honea in Winder, Georgia.
 He was a resident of Athens, Georgia ever since he was 1 year of age.
 As an athlete at Athens High School he was the only one to letter in all four sports: football, basketball, baseball, and track.

 University of Georgia

 "Red" Leathers was a prominent guard for the Georgia Bulldogs of the University of Georgia from 1929 to 1931.
 He made an all-time Georgia Bulldogs football team picked in 1935.

 1929

 He was a part of the team which beat Yale at Sanford Stadium in the school's first trip south on October 12, 1929.
 The other guard was also called "Red"–Ralph Maddox.
 On that game he said "I doubt they [Yale] have ever come to the South to play football.
 I'd bet as far south as they had gone before was Philadelphia."